alex8088/electron-vite-docs/packages/en-US/docs/guide/index.md

 ## Overview

 **electron-vite** is a build tool that aims to provide a faster and leaner development experience for [Electron](https://www.electronjs.org).
-It consists of four major parts:
+It consists of five major parts:

 - A build command that bundles your code with [Vite](https://vitejs.dev/), and able to handle Electron's unique environment including [Node.js](https://nodejs.org/) and browser environments.